Last updated on November 3rd, 2020

 The haunting melody we now know as “Taps” used at military funerals was born.

-Gone the sun From the Lakes, from the hills,
+From the Lakes, from the hills, from the sky.

-Dims the sight, And a star, gems the sky,
+And a star, gems the sky, gleaming bright

-For our days, Neath the sun, Neath the stars,
+Neath the sun, Neath the stars, Neath the sky,

 Find and share Resources to help military members and their families.